Does car insurance cover theft?

 What to do when your car is stolen

 It can feel like a real-life nightmare when you discover your car isn't where you parked it.
-Before reporting it stolen, rule out these possibilities:
+Before reporting your car stolen, rule out these possibilities:

-If your car was indeed stolen, immediately file a report.
-Keep in mind that having a tracking device on your vehicle may help police recover it.
-After filing a police report, contact your insurance company right away to file a car theft claim.
+If someone stole your car, file a police report immediately.
+Remember that having a tracking device on your vehicle may help police recover it.
+After filing a police report, contact your insurance company immediately to file a car theft claim.

 What happens when your car is stolen and recovered?

-If your vehicle has been stolen and recovered, let your insurance company know immediately.
-If the car has been damaged, your comprehensive coverage can pay for repairs, up to any limits and minus your deductible.
+If your vehicle has been stolen and recovered, inform your insurance company immediately.
+If the car has sustained damage, your comprehensive coverage can pay for repairs up to any limits and minus your deductible.

 Can I get an anti-theft discount?